I’m No Longer Constrained by the “Jealous Heart” - Christian Experience

 After a period of time of practicing this way, I felt that my jealousy of the sister was not as intense as before.
 However, I had to face the sister in every meeting, and the brothers and sisters who had meetings with me complimented her from time to time, and sometimes even their eyes expressed their approval.
 At such times, I would be jealous of her involuntarily and couldn’t get along with her normally, feeling that there was always a distance between us.
 I felt very tired and didn’t know when I could get out of it.

 I was embarrassed to lay my state bare to the brothers and sisters, so I could only pray to God.
 Once, I prayed to God at a gathering, “O God!
 I’m in a wrong state again today.
 May You guide me.”
 Throughout the meeting, I felt very depressed in my heart.
 That evening, Sister Liu phoned me and talked with me, asking concernedly what difficulties I had recently.
 I replied hesitantly, “I’m deeply corrupted and too malicious.
 Will God still save people like me?”
 I didn’t say more for fear that she might look down on me.
-Sister Liu read a passage of God’s words to me: “‘… I won’t tell others of my dark or corrupt side, OK?’
-If you do not speak these things, and do not dissect yourself, then you will never know yourself, will never know what kind of thing you are, and there will be no chance of others trusting you.
+Sister Liu read a passage of God’s words to me: “When some people hear that to be an honest person, one must open up and lay oneself bare, they say, ‘It’s hard being honest.
+Do I have to tell everything I think to others?
+Isn’t it enough to commune the positive things?
+I don’t need to tell others of my dark or corrupt side, do I?’
+If you do not tell others these things, and do not dissect yourself, then you will never know yourself; you will never recognize what kind of thing you are, and other people will never be able to trust you.
 This is fact.
 If you wish for others to trust you, first you must be honest.
-To be honest, you must first lay your heart bare, so that everyone can see it, and all that you are thinking, and can see your true face; you must not pretend or package yourself. …” After reading God’s words, she fellowshiped, “Opening up to fellowship is a way to make us released in spirit.
+As an honest person, you must first lay your heart bare so that everyone can look into it, see all that you are thinking, and glimpse your true face; you must not try to disguise or package yourself to look good.”
+After reading God’s words, she fellowshiped, “Opening up to fellowship is a way to make us released in spirit.
 If you have difficulties but hide them in your heart, it will easily cause you to be fooled by Satan and prevent you from having progress in your life.
 If you open up, you will not only be practicing the truth of being honest people but also get help from brothers and sisters.
 You’ll get solutions to your problems earlier, gain growth in your life, and also have your heart released.
 Isn’t it a good thing?”
 After that, she shared her own experience of how she lived in the corruption of being jealous of others and how she freed herself later.
 Hearing her fellowship, I said in surprise, “So you also have such corruption!”
 Sister Liu smiled and said, “Yeah.
 We’re all deeply corrupted by Satan.
 Corruptions like arrogance, jealousy, and maliciousness are deeply rooted within each of us.
 God comes to do the work of judgment and chastisement today just for the purpose of purifying and changing us.
 So we should treat ourselves correctly and not live in negativity.
 As long as we pursue to be transformed, we’ll be transformed and live out the likeness of a true man one day.”
 Hearing what she said, I felt much released in my heart.
 I also understood a little about God’s will: I not only should face my corruption head-on but also need to be an honest person and lay them bare to the brothers and sisters.
 In this way, Satan will be unable to fool me.
 This is also practicing the truth and putting Satan to shame.
 Then I opened up to Sister Liu about my being jealous of others in those days.
 I felt quite relaxed in my heart after speaking them out, as if a heavy burden was lifted.
 I tasted that only when I practiced according to God’s words could I be free and released.

-The next day, Sister Liu shared another passage of God’s words with me: “You always worry that others will stand out more than you, that others will become greater than you.
-Is this not being jealous of worth and ability?
-Is this a behavior that is considerate of God’s intention?
+The next day, Sister Liu shared another passage of God’s words with me: “Some people are always afraid that others will steal their limelight and surpass them, obtaining recognition while they themselves are neglected.
+This leads them to attack and exclude others.
+Is this not a case of being jealous of people more capable than themselves?
+Is such behavior not selfish and contemptible?
 What kind of disposition is this?
-This is venomousness!
-It is only taking oneself into account, only satisfying one’s selfish desires, not considering the interests of God’s house, not taking into account the duty of others, only considering one’s own interests. … Do not do things before men; you should do them before God.
-By accepting God’s observation and inspection, your heart is set aright.
-If you are always concerned with acting for people to see, then your heart will never be set aright.”
+It is malicious!
+Thinking only of oneself, satisfying only one’s own desires, showing no consideration for the duties of others, and thinking only about one’s own interests. … Those who are capable of putting the truth into practice can accept God’s scrutiny when doing things.
+When you accept God’s scrutiny, your heart is set straight.
+If you only ever do things for others to see, and do not accept God’s scrutiny, then is God still in your heart?
+People like this have no reverence for God.”
 While reading these words, I examined myself and realized that I hoped to surpass others in everything, whether when I was in society or in the church.
 Even when I prayed in the meetings, I also wanted to pray better so that the others would compliment me.
 I couldn’t bear to see someone was better than me.
 I sought to prevail over others in everything and was unwilling to be left behind.
 In my thoughts, there were also a lot of malignant expressions which God exposed.
 I really should not believe in God and conduct myself in this way anymore.